valenium/SEI-project1/planning.md

 Init -> initial game state, calls render
 Render ->
+regularValidMoveP1 ->
+  - for loop of board variable
+  - If piece is on an even array, can move piece to a tile of where the value of the current tile plus the tile it wants to move to has a difference of 3 or 4 -> move piece
+  - Else if piece is on an odd array, can move piece to a tile of where the value of the current tile plus the tile it wants to move to has a difference of 4 or 5 -> move piece
+  - Else if piece is on any array and moves to a tile of where the value has a difference of 7 or 9 and opposing player piece is on valid move, remove piece on valid move and move piece

+  - If piece placed on null value -> invalid move

-regularValidMove ->
+  regularValidMoveP2 ->
+  - for loop of board variable
-  - If piece is on an even array, can move piece to a tile of where the value has a difference of 3 or 4 -> move piece
+  - If piece is on an even array, can move piece to a tile of where the value of the current tile minus the tile it wants to move to has a difference of 3 or 4 -> move piece
-  - Else if piece is on an odd array, can move piece to a tile of where the value has a difference of 4 or 5 -> move piece
+ - Else if piece is on an odd array, can move piece to a tile of where the value of the current tile minus the tile it wants to move to has a difference of 4 or 5 -> move piece
   - Else if piece is on any array and moves to a tile of where the value has a difference of 7 or 9 and opposing player piece is on valid move, remove piece on valid move and move piece

   - If piece placed on null value -> invalid move